 As importantly, is it easy for your target audience to tell what your business does before they scroll down or click a link (or the back button)?
 Can they easily discern that you can solve a problem they have?

-I’ll be honest: some of the best-performing content I’ve written actually helped a customer with a question that they would reasonably ask about a product after buying it.
+I’ll be honest: some of the best-performing content I’ve written actually helped a customer with a question they would reasonably ask about a product after buying it.
 That’s where you can advertise, “Our products come with a great warranty, and you can help them last longer by following these easy steps.”
-Then, it becomes easier to not only clench more hot tub sales but also get some future sales of accessories, cleaning supplies, and replacement parts for the hot tubs.
+Then, it becomes easier to not only clench more hot tub sales, but also get some future sales of accessories, cleaning supplies, and replacement parts for the hot tubs.

 The bottom line is that your bounce rate impacts your ability to make sales when your website is your target audience’s first impression of you.
 A high bounce rate may indicate that you’re losing sales because visitors weren’t impressed.
 You can do everything right from an SEO perspective and still have a high bounce rate.